Pyshou/MD-FEP_parallel_Q5/6_prep_submit_and_analyze_FEP/README.md

-# Preparing FEP folders and submitting the jobs
+# Preparing FEP folders, submitting the jobs and analyzing the results

 ## **1. Preparing FEP submission folder**